What is a Cloud Center of Excellence and how is it different from FinOps?

 Many companies have already adopted the cloud model, so determining whether you need a CCoE depends largely on the success of your current cloud operations.
 Are you confident that your cloud operations are running at their full potential?
 Are your operational costs, security, and agility fully optimized?
 Does your company consistently adhere to cloud best practices?
 Is there agreement as to what those best practices are?
 Your company’s organizational maturity is another consideration, however, centralizing governance and strategy will improve your cloud resource management, regardless of how your company is organized.

 A baseline to consider when evaluating the implementation of your own CCoE is when you have five or more products or a large number of cost centers.
 This is the point where you will start to see the benefits of a centralized cloud resource management framework and best practices—beyond those available with a dedicated DevOps/SRE function.
+Learn more about how you can build your Cloud Center of Excellence team.

 A CCoE is a centralized, cross-functional team responsible for developing a governance framework for your cloud operations and IT infrastructure, establishing your company’s cloud strategy, and ensuring company-wide adoption of cloud best practices.
 A CCoE can help you realize the full potential of your cloud resource management, improving outcomes, reducing risk and costs, while improving your company’s agility, innovation, and competitiveness.